 All applications, with required attachments, must be submitted electronically using the CalOSBA online application portal.
-The online application can be accessed here.
+The online application portal can be accessed here.
 Applications submitted via email or facsimile will not be reviewed or scored.

-All applications must be submitted by the deadline (August 3, 2023 by 11:59:59 PM PDT) and the online application portal will automatically close once the application deadline has passed.
+All applications must be submitted by the deadline (August 12, 2024 by 4:59:59 PM PDT).
+The application will close once the deadline has passed.
 There are no exceptions or extensions of this deadline.
 Any technology challenges or inability of an applicant to submit an application by the deadline for any reason shall not be grounds for an extension of the deadline.
 Applicants are encouraged to submit their application two days before the deadline in the event technical assistance is required.
-For help applying, please send an email to SBTAEP@gobiz.ca.gov and copy Joy Nordby, Program Analyst, at joy.nordby@gobiz.ca.gov with the subject line: Technical Assistance Grant Online Help.
+For help applying, please send an email to SBTAEP@gobiz.ca.gov and copy Joy Nordby, Program Manager, joy.nordby@gobiz.ca.gov with the subject line: Technical Assistance Program 2024 Help.